jjmchew/jjmchew.github.io/LS180/postgresql.md

     - Note:  anywhere within the same query a table alias is defined, the new name *must* be used. e.g., in the query above, 'films' will not longer access the table, 'f' must be used
     - table aliases are typically just used to help shorten longer queries

+- relational databases are *relational* because they persist data in a set of *relations* [^24]
+  - **relation**: a table (a set of columns and rows of data); in Postgres, also includes sequences and views (anything you can use in a `FROM` clause
+  - **relationship**: an association between the data stored in relations; a connetion between entity instances or rows of data, usually resulting from what those rows of data represent
+    - e.g., a row in a 'customers' table would probably have a relationship with 0 or more rows in an 'orders' table
+  - **relational data**: working with more than 1 table at a time

+### Database diagrams
+- levels of schema (abstraction), from less detail to more: [^25]
+  - 1) conceptual
+  - 2) logical
+  - 3) physical

+  - **conceptual schema**: high-level design focused on identifying entities and their relationships
+    - concerned with bigger objects, higher level concepts
+    - not worried about how data is stored in a database
+    - may also be called an entity-relationship model or entity-relationship diagram
+      - diagrams outline 1-to-1, 1-to-many, many-to-many relationships between entities (e.g., using straight line or 'crow's foot')
+    - e.g., cellphone (dialing app that makes phone calls): data model includes phone call, contact (w/ multiple phone numbers)
+    - each entity may be represented by more than 1 table in final physical schema
+      - representing 1-to-many:
+        - the "many" side should have a FOREIGN KEY
+        - the "1" side will have a primary key linked to the FOREIGN KEY
+      - representing many-to-many:
+        - need to add an additional "join" table to link each entity
+        - columns in this additional table will be FOREIGN KEYs linked to the PRIMARY KEY of other entities
+      - 1:1 : is rare, since this indicates that both entities should be folded into 1 table [^26]
+        - would define FOREIGN and PUBLIC KEY columns to be the same in 1 table (and point to the PRIMARY KEY of the other table)

+  - logical schema:
+    - may contain details about a database, but typically isn't specific to a particular database (e.g., using SQL standard)

+  - **physical schema**: low-level database-specific design focused on implementation
+    - database-specific implementation of conceptual model
+    - contains attributes an entity can hold, data types of those entities, rules about how entities relate to each other

+- **cardinality**: the number of objects on each side of the relationship (1:1, 1:M, M:M) [^26]
+- **modality**: if the relationship is required (at least 1 instance of that entity) or optional (may be 0 instances) [^26]
+  - may be indicated with (1) or (0)

+### Database anomalies
+- **update anomaly**: a situation where an update to a row creates an inconsistent database [^28]
+- **inconsistent database**: where a database contains more than 1 answer for a given question [^28]
+- **insertion anomaly**: where you cannot store information about something without having to enter info about something else [^28]
+  - e.g., must enter info about a call to enter info about a contact
+- **deletion anomaly**: where you lose information about 1 thing by removing information about something else [^28]
+  - e.g., lose all info about a contact if you delete the history of calls

+### Adding constraints
+- 'NOT NULL' cannot be added if table contains NULL values [^30]
+- 'CHECK' constraints (e.g., char must be 1 of several given options) cannot be added if table contains inadmissible values [^30]
+  - can add `NOT VALID` to ADD CHECK syntax to skip validity check

 ## setup